algorandfoundation/xGov/Proposals/xgov-153.md

 The project manager cashed out his government retirement account to invest around $20,000 in the project's establishment/success.
 So a huge thing on the line and plenty of personal 'skin in the game'.

-We plan to use an NFT as the membership card to our service - which also serves as the keys to the vehicle by utilizing the internet connection to the vehicle or cellphone NFC technology interacting with either our dApp or the Pera/Defly wallet.
+We plan to use an NFT as the membership card to our service - which also serves as the keys to the vehicle by utilizing the internet connection to the vehicle and/or cellphone NFC technology interacting with either our dApp or the Pera/Defly wallet.
 This NFT will require an amount of our ASA to be burned to create - which will create a steady supply of market token buyers.
 If it's deemed a subscription to the dApp is better functionally, then say maybe half of the fee will automatically be used to burn tokens off the open market.
 This is not some meme or moonshot coin.
 Our ASA is tantamount to the new 'shares' of stock in a company.
 Our plan is viable and our vision is supernatural.
 This is a perfect trial use-case for this wonderful technology - thanks SM!